TedHusted/awake/awake.md/awake.md

 Proud supporter of Harvard commas.

 “Elena Vargas doesn’t know what to think.
-Everyone is wowed by the latest changes to the Pulse Social Media AI assistant.
+Everyone is wowed by the latest changes to their AI Assistant.
 But who made the code changes?
 Has the AI become self-aware?
 Are the recent accidents accidental?